ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## Conclusion

-Although polymorphic variant share a lot with simple variants, they them substancially different.
+Although polymorphic variant share a lot with simple variants, they are substancially different.
 This comes from the structural type-checking algorithm used for polymorphic variants
 - Type declaration is optional
 - A type is a set of constraints over values
 - The relationship between value and type is satisfies rather than inhabits